marci1175/fog/documentation/src/concepts/2_variables.md

 person somebody = person { age: 23, name: "marci", is_male: true };
 ```

 Accessing an enum variable is no different from other languages.
-The default type for an enum is an `int` if not defined by the user.
+The default type for an enum is a `uint` if not defined by the user.

 ```fog
 struct Apple {